adamdecaf/akka/akka-docs/rst/cluster/cluster.rst

      a. ``N2`` simply processes messages for ``A`` as normal

      b. ``N2`` creates a buffer per sending node for ``A``.
-Each buffer is opened (flushed and removed) when an acknowledgement for the sending node has been received (via ``N1``)
+Each buffer is opened (flushed and removed) when an acknowledgment for the sending node has been received (via ``N1``)